Chih-Che-Fang/MyBookStore2/docs/design.md

 ## Automatic Distributed Server Deployment
 ### 1.Pre-created AMI image
-We already create a Amazon Linux2 AMI image with Docker installed and made it public to access, later we can create new EC2 instances from the image, it provides us a machine that is able to build and run docker image
+We already create an Amazon Linux2 AMI image with Docker installed and made it public to access, later we can create new EC2 instances from the image, it provides us a machine that can build and run a docker image

 ### 2.Dynamic creation of key pair
-We will create a key pair in AWS account for latter access of EC2 instances
+We will create a key pair in the AWS account for later access to EC2 instances

 ### 3.Dynamic security group
-We dynamically create security group and open HTTP port 8000-8002, 22 for servers
+We dynamically create a security group and open HTTP port 8000-8002, 22 for servers

 ### 4.Dynamic server creation
 We have pr-created Amazon AMI image that has Docker installed.
 We dynamically create a security group that allows HTTP REST API access permission.
 We create an EC2 instance from the pre-created AMI image and attached it with the created security group.
 We tag each EC2 instance with a tag MyBazaar32144321" so that we can later access them and release them.

-### 5.Dynamic code mgration and docker image build-up
+### 5.Dynamic code migration and docker image build-up
 We migrate the latest code to the remote server using SCP and invoke script ec2_setup.sh to build the docker image, run the docker image, and start the corresponding server on that EC2 machine

 ### 6.Perform test 1 ~ test 4
-We automatically build a docker image for client and run the client in a container.
-Then the client can launch multiple threads and perform multiple HTTP request to frontend server.
-That is, the client will run test1 ~ test4 in order and send requests to frontend server.
+We automatically build a docker image for the client and run the client in a container.
+Then the client can launch multiple threads and perform multiple HTTP requests to the frontend server.
+That is, the client will run test1 ~ test4 in order and send requests to the frontend server.

 ### 7.Gather test output(log) for validation
 We use SCP to pull test output under the output folder from all remote servers.
 We store the output from each server to the local machine's output folder.
-The output is named with catalog_log and order_log, which respresent catalog server's log and order server's log respectively.
+The output is named with catalog_log and order_log, which represent the catalog server's log and order server's log respectively.

 ### 8.Release AWS resource
 We terminate all EC2 instances, delete the security group, and key pairs created previously at the end of the test